Michael Reid (evangelist): Biography

 Advertisements in the press usually described him as "Bishop Michael Reid" in the International Communion of Charismatic Churches.
-He is no longer associated with this group, but he continues to use this title on social media sites.
+He was no longer associated with this group, but he continued to use this title on social media sites.

 Reid was the author and co-author of several books and a founder member of the Christian Congress for Traditional Values (CCTV) to monitor challenges to family life and traditional belief in the UK.
 He was also a figure in the organisation's campaign challenging the BBC over its decision to screen Jerry Springer - The Opera on television.

-In April 2008, Reid admitted to an extramarital sexual relationship and resigned from the leadership of Peniel Pentecostal Church."
+In April 2008, Reid admitted to an extramarital sexual relationship and resigned from the leadership of Peniel Pentecostal Church.

+Reid died on 13 January 2023, at the age of 79.